 Indications for Using SNRI Antidepressants

-- Duloxetine (Cymbalta) – approved for treatment of anxiety, diabetic peripheral neuropathic pain, fibromyalgia and chronic musculoskeletal pain
+- Duloxetine (Cymbalta) – approved for the treatment of anxiety, diabetic peripheral neuropathic pain, fibromyalgia, and chronic musculoskeletal pain

-- Milnacipran (Savella) – approved for treatment of fibromyalgia
+- Milnacipran (Savella) – approved for the treatment of fibromyalgia

 Which SNRI Antidepressant is Best?